 Student Name:

 Oral comprehensive exam option:

 Describe in detail the scope of the product you will develop.
 This description serves as an agreement between you and your advisory committee, and a well written agreement will help ensure shared expectations.
 Together with assessment criteria in the handbook this agreement will serve as the basis to evaluate your oral exam.

-Major advisor signature
+Major advisor signature Committee signatures Director of Graduate Studies signature

-Committee signatures

-Graduate coordinator signature